Shaw Estate Park and Mercer Park pump track and park improvements - Kedron

 • upgrading the existing picnic node at Benelong Street

-• landscaping upgrades to improve the overall park aesthetic
+• landscaping upgrades to improve the overall park character

 • improvements to the Benelong Bushcare Group entry